 The search aids of the Geheimes Staatsarchiv PK - available as inventories, inventory folders or databanks - catalogue the documents, records, files, papers, maps or images belonging to the respective inventory and thus form the basis for your research and orders.
 Special digests give you an initial view of the structure of the transmission received for more extensive stocks.
 Along with the systematically organised titles of the individual archival materials, the inventories generally provide you with a foreword with a brief introduction into the history and powers of the authorities and institutions that the documents stem from.
 Together with the systematics of the table of contents, this introduction simplifies the search of individual archival materials and may also lead you to other materials relevant for your inquiry.
 Furthermore, many inventories have an index of specialties, individuals and locations.
 In the search aids you will find the document titles and their ages, and sometimes additional information on the contents of the archival material (contents, remarks) and the numeric identification you can use to order the item.

 With our reading hall PVs you may conduct extensive intranet research in our archive databanks.
-The slimmed down internet version of our archive databank is also available, in which 275,000 indexed items have been researched online so far.
+The slimmed down internet version of our archive databank is also available.

 5. Ordering and provision of archival materials

 If you have searched for the archival materials pertinent to your subject by using the search aids, the complete numeric identifications and your name must be entered into the order forms provided and submitted to the research hall supervisor, who is also happy to assist you with any questions.
 If the documents ordered are not being used elsewhere and the order thereof is not prevented for conservational reasons, the archival materials are retrieved from the stacks by an archive employee and provided to you with the check-out.
 All archival materials may only be viewed in the research hall of the Geheimes Staatsarchiv PK; they may not be loaned out.
 Archival materials from the Dahlem location may generally be picked up one to two hours after receipt of your order (9:00 a.m. and 1:00 p.m.) at check-out.
-Archival materials from the external site may generally be provided two to three days after being ordered.
+Archival materials from the external site may generally be provided one to two days after being ordered.
 The ordered documentation will be reserved for you at check-out for 14 days.
-Every archival material contains a user sheet that must be filled out to verify inspection.
 At the end of your visit please return all archival materials to the check-out counter.

 6. Handling the archival materials